Banana Scones with Peanut Butter Glaze

 These Banana Scones with Peanut Butter Glaze are moist and tender.
 These big, fluffy scones are loaded with banana flavor and a hint of cinnamon.
 I top them with a peanut butter glaze for easy eggless scones!

-banana scones with peanut butter glaze
+banana scones with peanut butter glaze on a green cake plate with fresh flowers on a marble counter.

 Why You'll Love This Recipe

 • Perfect Flavor Harmony: The combination of ripe bananas and creamy peanut butter creates a delightful balance of sweetness and nutty richness, making each bite of these scones incredibly satisfying and flavorful.
+Also try Chocolate Peanut Butter Banana Cake or Chocolate Banana Caramel Ice Cream Pie for more banana peanut butter treats.

-• Moist and Tender Texture: The natural moisture from the bananas ensures that the scones are soft and tender, while the peanut butter glaze adds a smooth and luxurious finish.
+• Moist and Tender Texture: The natural moisture from the bananas ensures that these scones are soft and tender, while the peanut butter glaze adds a smooth and luxurious finish.
 No dry scones here!

 • Uses Overly Ripe Bananas: I love that these organic scones use up overly ripe bananas as it takes what would have been waste and turns it into a sweet treat!